Negative energy blowup results for the focusing Hartree hierarchy via identities of virial and localized virial type: Introduction

 Let $(\gamma^{(k)})_{k\geq 1}$ be an (A)--(D)-admissible solution to (\ref{label_1}) defined on an interval $I\subset\mathbb{R}$ with

 Then $I$ is bounded. \end{theorem}

+As we remarked above, a similar result was established for the GP hierarchy in \cite{CPT}; see also another instance of a related argument in \cite{CHPS2}.
 In view of Theorem $\ref{label_5}$, it is natural to consider whether the finite variance condition $V_1(0)<\infty$ can be relaxed.
 For the nonlinear Schr\"odinger equation, a partial result in this direction has been given by Ogawa and Tsutsumi \cite{OT} (see also work of Hirata \cite{H} for a related result concerning certain instances of the Hartree equation).
-In our setting, we prove the following theorem: \begin{theorem} Fix $\mu=-1$ and suppose that $V:\mathbb{R}^d\rightarrow\mathbb{R}$ is an even function with $V\geq 0$,
+In our setting, we prove the following theorem: \begin{theorem} Fix $\mu=-1$ and suppose that $V\in\mathcal{S}(\mathbb{R}^d;\mathbb{R})$ is a bounded even function with $V\geq 0$,

 as $R\rightarrow\infty$, and

 as $R\rightarrow\infty$.

 Then, if $(\gamma^{(k)})_{k\geq 1}$ is any (A)--(D)-admissible solution to (\ref{label_1}) defined on an interval $I\subset\mathbb{R}$ with $\gamma_0^{(1)}(x,x')$ radial in $x$ and $x'$ (in the sense that $\gamma_0^{(1)}(x,x')=\gamma_0^{(1)}(|x|,|x'|)$) and $\gamma_0^{(2)}(x,y,x',y')$ radial in each of $x$, $x'$, $y$ and $y'$, then the condition